georchestra/mapstore2-georchestra/docs/source/security/index.rst

     <alias name="ldapUserGroupDAO" alias="userGroupDAO"/>
     <alias name="ldapUserDAO" alias="userDAO"/>

-LDAP connections settings are taken from the geOrchestra default.properties configuration files, and mapped to internal configuration variables (e.g. ${ldapHost}).
+LDAP connection settings are taken from the geOrchestra default.properties configuration file, and mapped to internal configuration variables (e.g. ${ldapHost}).

 To configure the default.properties location and environment variable (georchestra-config) needs to be configured for